liam-wiltshire/talks/postgres/content.md

 - Postgres will let you create an index based on the result of an expression
 - This can then be relied on in queries that would otherwise have to run this (potentially expensive expression at runtime)

+???

+- Similar to partial indexes before, Postgres will also let you create an index on the result of an expression
+- This might be a function that would otherwise be expensive, or some data transformation that is regularly needed
+- Arguably, you should store the data better if you are having to perform expensive functions often, but sometimes it's unavoidable

 ---

 class: content-even